-- The Capital Projects Fund is used to account for financial resources to be used in acquisition, construction, or improvement of capital facilities other than those financed by proprietary funds. - Debt Service Fund is used to account for activity associated with periodic refunding transactions of the District's debt service.
+• The Capital Projects Fund is used to account for financial resources to be used in acquisition, construction, or improvement of capital facilities other than those financed by proprietary funds.

 Proprietary Fund

 The Food Service Fund is used to account for the operations of the District's food service operations.
 Operating Revenues consist of charges for food served.
 Operating expenses consist mainly of food, food preparation costs, supplies, and other direct costs.
 All other revenues and expenses are reported as non-operating.